December 28, 2020 Update:

 May 5, 2020 Update:

 The Covid-19 pandemic punched a hole in our renovation plans for Heritage Hall.
 We had hoped for a groundbreaking at the end of May with construction to start in June.
-Now it appears more likely that construction will begin in mid to late July.
+Now it appears more likely that construction will begin in late July to early August.